-The Temple was founded by Motouji Ashikaga (1340-1367), the first governor in Kamakura called Kubo (governor-general) to pray for the repose of his father Takauji (1305-1358), who founded the Ashikaga Shogunate in Kyoto, and assumed the seat of the first Shogun in the Muromachi Period (1336-1573).
-At its zenith, the Temple had a complete set of seven structures as a full-fledged Zen temple.
+The Temple was founded by Motouji Ashikaga, the first governor in Kamakura called Kubo (governor-general) to pray for the repose of his father Takauji (1305-1358), who founded the Ashikaga Shogunate in Kyoto, and assumed the seat of the first Shogun in the Muromachi Period (1336-1573).
+At its zenith, the Temple had a complete set of seven structures, or Shichido Garan, as a full-fledged Zen temple.

-Priest Kosen-Ingen, the founding priest, came to Kamakura from Kagoshima Prefecture, southern part of Kyushu island, when he was only eight years old, and entered Engakuji to became a priest.
+Priest Kosen-Ingen, the founding priest, came to Kamakura from Kagoshima Prefecture, southern part of Kyushu island, when he was only 8-year-old, and entered Engakuji to become a priest.
 He took the tonsure at age 13 and visited China at 24 for further study of Buddhism staying there for eight years.
-In 1326, he returned to Kamakura together with a Chinese Zen priest named Seisetsu-Secho (1274-1339), whose hometown is Fuzhou, Fujian, and his Chinese name in alphabet is Qingzhuo Zhengcheng.
+In 1326, he returned to Kamakura together with a Chinese Zen priest named Seisetsu-Secho (Qingzhuo Zhengcheng) (1274-1339), who was born in Fuzhou, Fujian .
 Priest Seisetsu was then invited to Kenchoji to assume the post of the 22nd chief priest.
 After serving Kenchoji, Jochiji etc., he was also invited to become the 29th chief priest of Engakuji in 1359 and later the 38th chief priest of Kenchoji.
 A great Zen priest, he was.
 Priest Kosen was his favorite disciple, and nominated as the founding priest of the Temple by Motouji Ashikaga.

 For the reason that Takauji Ashikaga took control of Japan after rebelling against Emperor Godaigo (1288-1339), the Temple had long to face hostility from the Imperial Court and the loyalist government, particularly after the Imperial Court restored sovereignty in 1868.
 In the Meiji Period (1868-1912), the Temple was ostracized as the traitor's temple, and anti-Buddhism sentiment further worsened the situation.
-(Refer to History for details.)
+(See History for details.)
 At some point in the Meiji Period, there was no priest who volunteered to take care of the Temple, and it was left to near dilapidation.
 Probably because of this, the Temple had long been keeping a policy not to open it to the public until recently.
 It changed dramatically in 2007 when new structures including the main hall, Hojo and and a beautiful garden were constructed.
-(Picture, right: new main hall)
+(Picture; above right: The new main hall.)

 Meanwhile, the name Choju means a long-life or longevity in Japanese.

 The hall enshrines a new wooden statue of Shaka Nyorai (Sakyamuni in Sanskrit).
-To the right of it is a 54.6-centimeter- tall sedentary statue of Takauji Ashikaga, and to the left is a 66-centimeter-tall sedentary statue of Priest Kosen.
+At the right of it is a 54.6-centimeter- tall sedentary statue of Takauji Ashikaga, and at the left is a 66-centimeter-tall sedentary statue of Priest Kosen.
 Takauji's statue wears formal kimono worn by court nobles.
 Both were fashioned during the Muromachi Period.

 Kan'non-do Hall (Picture below)